 The Mayor of Oslo is Head of the City Council and the highest-ranking representative of the city.
 Mrs. Marianne Borgen was elected Mayor by the City Council on October 21 2015.

 Mayor Marianne Borgen was born in Oslo in 1951 and grew up in Groruddalen.
 She is married to Lars B. Kristofersen.
-They have three adult children, two grandchildren and live in Østensjø District.
+They have three adult children, seven grandchildren and live in Østensjø District.